Xevnar/filetype.nvim/README.md

             dash = "sh",

-            -- You don't need to define mappings where the binary name matches the filetype gnuplot = "gnuplot" -- this is unnecessary
+            -- You don't need to define mappings where the binary name matches the filetype gnuplot = "gnuplot", -- this is unnecessary

             -- Execute code when a python shebang is detected -- Version numbers at the end of binary names and the env binary are ignored: